-“My heart is broken for her husband, her son, and all who knew and loved Halyna.”
+“My heart is broken for her husband, her son, and all who knew and loved Halyna,” he concluded.

 A settlement and charges

-In October of 2022, a year after the incident, Baldwin and the film’s production company reached a settlement with the family of Ms. Hutchins for an undisclosed amount of money.
+In October of 2022, a year after the incident, Baldwin and the film’s production company reached a settlement with the family of Hutchins for an undisclosed amount.
 Her husband stated that all parties involved agreed that the shooting was not intentional.

 “All of us believe Halyna’s death was a terrible accident,” he indicated in a statement at the time.
 “I have no interest in engaging in recriminations or attribution of blame.”

-Along with the January 2023 announcement that Baldwin would be charged with involuntary manslaughter, it was revealed that the film’s armorer, Hannah Gutierrez Reed, would face the same charges.
-Santa Fe’s District Attorney Mary Carmack-Altwies said in a statement, “I have determined that there is sufficient evidence.
+Along with a January 2023 announcement that Baldwin would be charged with involuntary manslaughter, it was revealed Gutierrez Reed would face the same charges.
+Santa Fe District Attorney Mary Carmack-Altwies said in a statement, “I have determined that there is sufficient evidence.
 On my watch, no one is above the law, and everyone deserves justice.”

 On January 31, 2023, Baldwin and Gutierrez-Reed were officially charged with involuntary manslaughter, with a penalty of up to five years in prison.
 As prosecutors filed the charges, they claimed that Baldwin ignored the most basic rule of gun safety when he pointed the weapon at Hutchens.

-It’s also been alleged that the actor missed vital training sessions.
-“Baldwin was provided only minimal training on firearms,” reads the statement of probable cause, which also indicated that he received “limited training” in firearms techniques that included how to check whether a weapon was loaded or not.
+It’s also been alleged Baldwin missed vital training sessions prior to handling the prop.
+“Baldwin was provided only minimal training on firearms,” reads the statement of probable cause, which also indicated he received “limited training” in firearms techniques that included how to check whether a weapon is loaded or not.

-Baldwin asked for the conservative prosecutor to be dropped – she later stepped down
+Alec Baldwin asked for the conservative prosecutor to be dropped

-On Tuesday, February 7, Alec Baldwin’s defense attorneys sought to disqualify the special prosecutor in the Rust case.
-In the filed motion, they claim that Andrea Reeb’s status as a state lawmaker legally prohibits her from wielding power in a judicial capacity.
-Reeb, a Republican, is “exercising either the executive power or the judicial power, and her continued service as a special prosecutor is unconstitutional,” Baldwin’s legal team explained in the motion.
+On February 7, 2023, Baldwin’s defense attorneys sought to disqualify the special prosecutor in the case.
+In the filed motion, they claim Andrea Reeb’s status as a state lawmaker legally prohibited her from wielding power in a judicial capacity.
+It also said that Reeb, a Republican, is “exercising either the executive power or the judicial power, and her continued service as a special prosecutor is unconstitutional.

-In mid-February, 2023, Rust Productions announced that filming would restart in the spring and that some of the original crew would return.
-Rust‘s costume designer, makeup and hair department heads, stunt coordinator, and director Joel Souza are among those who will rejoin the production.
-Two safety officers will be added to the crew to the crew, and the use of weapons and ammunition is prohibited.
+In mid-February 2023, Rust Productions announced filming would restart in the spring and that some of the original crew would return.
+Rust‘s costume designer, makeup and hair department heads, stunt coordinator, and Souza were among the individuals to rejoin.
+Two safety officers were also added to the crew, and the use of weapons and ammunition was prohibited.

 Two ‘not guilty’ pleas

-On Thursday, February 23, Alec Baldwin pleaded not guilty to involuntary manslaughter in the death of Halyna Hutchins.
-He waived his first appearance in court, which was scheduled to be held virtually on Friday the 24th.
-While the actor is free without having to post a bond, he must obey conditions of release that prohibit him from consuming alcohol or possessing firearms or other dangerous weapons.
+On February 23, 2023, Baldwin pleaded not guilty to involuntary manslaughter in the death of Halyna Hutchins.
+He waived his first appearance in court, which was scheduled to be held virtually the next day.

 Armorer Hannah Gutierrez Reed also pleaded not guilty.
-Her legal team indicated that she’d gotten threats that had required her to file a restraining order against a stalker and argued that she be allowed to keep a weapon in her home under the conditions of her release.
-The judge ultimately ruled that she could keep a gun at home for self-defense.
+Her legal team indicated she’d received threats that had required her to file a restraining order against a stalker.
+They also argued she be allowed to keep a weapon in her home under the conditions of her release.
+The judge ultimately ruled she could keep a gun at home for self-defense.

-During a virtual hearing on Thursday, March 9, one of Baldwin’s attorneys told a judge that the New Mexico government had destroyed the gun from the shooting that killed Hutchins.
+During a virtual hearing on March 9, 2023, one of Baldwin’s attorneys told a judge that the New Mexico government had destroyed the prop gun.
 “I think I should tell the court that the firearm in this case, that’s a great subject of it, was destroyed by the state,” said Alex Spiro.
-“So that’s obviously an issue,” he continued.
-He also indicated that he’d like to see the weapon – “or what’s left of it.”
+“So that’s obviously an issue.”
+He also indicated he’d like to see the weapon – “or what’s left of it.”